fxstein/todo/docs/USAGE_PATTERNS.md

 ## Overview

+> **Related Documentation:** See [Hybrid Task Numbering Design](HYBRID_TASK_NUMBERING_DESIGN.md) for the technical design and implementation details of the task numbering modes described in these patterns.

 This document describes various usage patterns and setups for `todo.ai` in different development scenarios.
 Each pattern addresses specific needs and constraints, from individual developer workflows to team collaboration.

 ---